ajayarl2182/Ingress-controller-final/cover.md

 1-How to create and manage Ingress Controller

-2-Setting Up an Ingress Controller on a Cluster
+2-Setting Up an Ingress Controller on a Kubernetes Cluster